ihmeuw/vivarium_public_health/docs/source/tutorials/disease.rst

 models from states and transitions, and how to use the pre-built models for common disease progressions.

+The disease components in this package extend the base :class:`~vivarium.framework.state_machine.State` and :class:`~vivarium.framework.state_machine.Transition` classes from :mod:`vivarium.framework.state_machine`.

 .. contents::
    :local:
    :depth: 2